Jordan-McGhee/d4k-2023/to-do.md

     - add option to enter in own drink DONE
     - Save username to local storage DONE
     - add pop up if user tries to change name that's saved in localStorage

+- MENU
+    - make it where clicking "Add to Order" populates form in Order page